 It's easy to do.
 Just log in to Kiva, select 'Settings', then (in the drop-down list) 'Credit'; scroll down to 'Auto-Lending Settings', set your preferences, and click 'Save'.

 Check your account settings now.
 Do they suit the way you use Kiva?
+Did you choose an appropriate option for 'Inactivity settings' and 'Auto-Lending settings'?

 ~ ~ ~